SerhanMiah/VideoGameOnlineShop/README.md

 - **LINQ for Data Operations**: With LINQ, database operations, from data retrieval to updates, became straightforward and efficient.

+**Controllers Creation & Testing**: Based on our early designs, I built controllers to manage web requests.
+Testing was done using tools such as Swagger and Insomnia.
+I started with GET request and created unique endpoints commonly starting with GET request for all possible game

-**Testing with Seeding Data**: To ensure our app's optimal performance, I populated our database with test data.
+**Testing with Seeding Data**: To ensure the app's optimal performance, I populated our database with test data.
 I believe a solid backend sets the stage for an impeccable frontend experience, especially when performing real-world data operations.
+Starting with a small data set I created necessary seeding data for games and all the relationship for Game, these include: Genre, Rating, DLC, GameImages.
+I adopted more enum as games would have several genres or rating, rather writing these again and again using enum provided a solid solution for multiple choices.

 **Middleware & Tools**: Proper middleware integration was essential for CORS support, ensuring smooth communication across various sources.
 We extensively used Swagger for API testing, complemented by Insomnia for data exchange verification.

 ---

 ### Key Learnings from Phase 2:
 Database Design: Understanding the intricacies of relationships and ensuring a scalable and efficient design is paramount.
 A good schema today can prevent many potential headaches in the future.
+It helped having an EDR Flowchat to look back on and my excalidraw to come up with the relationship between models.

 Entity Framework: Leveraging EF can drastically simplify database operations, but it's crucial to understand its inner workings to prevent inefficiencies.